-Apps aid collaboration between automotive and logistics
+Apps aid collaboration between OEMs and LSPs

-To assist this process, mobile apps are increasingly being introduced to streamline communication between the plant, the transport service provider and the individual truck drivers.
+Mobile apps are increasingly being introduced to streamline communication between the plant, the transport service provider and the individual truck drivers.
 The usefulness of these apps depends, of course, on the quality of information that they can receive from the Yard Management Systems (YMS) of the plants and the Transport Management Systems (TMS) of the transport service providers.

 It soon became clear that there was an urgent need for a standardised interface for the data which feed these apps and this prompted VDA members in Germany to develop a recommendation on Operational Transport Control in the Arrival Area (VDA 4996).
 This recommendation was quickly endorsed by Odette members in other European countries and is now published as an Odette Recommendation - Managing Inbound Transport with Mobile Apps (OT10).
 The recommendation describes a standard model for the exchange of data between the YMS of the plants and the TMS of the transport service providers.